 Jesse Spurr (OC)

-For his paid work, Jesse is a critical care and emergency nurse and educator.
+For his paid work, Jesse is a critical care nurse.
 Much to the dismay of his ever-patient (and infinitely more successful) wife, Jesse likes to use his ‘spare’ time doing ‘volunteer’ work in the form of conference organising, co-producing healthcare simulation podcast Simulcast, producing nursing practice development blog and podcast Injectable Orange, and all manner of other questionable healthcare and education pseudo-academic activities.
 A sport and functional fitness obsessive, Jesse classes himself a lifelong student of teaching, learning, health and human performance.
 Like Petro, he wishes he was a baller.

 Chris Hicks (OC)